Standard Terms of Business – Updated 16 May 2017

 6 Retention of and access to records

 6.1 During the course of our work we will collect information from you and others acting on your behalf and will return any original documents to you following the preparation and audit of your financial statements and returns.
 You should retain these records for 6 years from the 31 January following the end of the tax year. to which they relate.
-You should retain them for longer if HM Revenue and Customs enquire into your tax return.
+You should retain them for longer if HM Revenue and Customs enquire into your affairs.

 6.2 Whilst certain documents may legally belong to you, unless you tell us not to, we intend to destroy correspondence and other papers that we store which are more than seven years old, other than documents which we consider to be of continuing significance.
 If you require retention of any document you must notify us of that fact in writing.